Rajma Chawal (Kidney Bean Curry)

 By Lee Jackson ↣ Published on: June 7, 2010

-A delicious and super-healthy kidney bean delight from the Punjab region of India – packed with colour, flavour and texture – rajma shawl is everything you need for a filling, flavoursome lunch or dinner.
+A delicious and super-healthy kidney bean delight from the Punjab region of India – packed with colour, flavour and texture – rajma chawall is everything you need for a filling, flavoursome lunch or dinner.

 Beans are a personal favourite, and I eat them in so many ways.
 One of my most favourite beans is the creamy, rich superfood kidney beans.
 Packed with goodness and filling too!